przhu/przhu.github.io/_posts/2012-07-18-first-time-building-calligra-suite-on-os-x.md

 Now I can run Krita.
 Yes, Krita works fine.
 After several minutes testing about the whole suite (only first glance really):

-+ A CRASH SHARED BY ALL APP.
++ A CRASH SHARED BY ALL APPs.
 REPRODUCE is easy: open any calligra app, new a document, edit something, then close the document or quit the application.
 The application will ask whether save, discard or cannel.
 Choose discard.
 Then the application crashes with message: